DennisjSelfingger/C-Project/README.md

 The application will first ask if you want to add a new password.
 Reply with 'y' (yes) or 'n' (no).
 If you choose 'y', you will be prompted to enter the name of the site.
 Next, you can choose to generate a random password or enter your own.
 To generate a random password, reply with 'y' when asked.
-The application will generate a secure password for you and display it.
+The application will generate and display a secure password for you.
 To enter your own password, reply with 'n' and then type your password.
 The application will confirm that the password has been successfully saved.
 Retrieve a Password: